Soros builds stake in UK's "tortoise" developer

-The man who made his name and a reported 1 billion pounds ($1.6 billion) by betting Britain would leave the European Exchange Rate Mechanism in 1992, bought the stake in Development Securities through his Quantum fund.
+The man who made his name and a reported 1 billion pounds by betting Britain would leave the European Exchange Rate Mechanism in 1992, bought the stake in Development Securities DSC.L through his Quantum fund.

 Development Securities shares fell 4.7 percent in 2012 as it refused to borrow excessively or chase central London deals, as part of a strategy that Chief Executive Michael Marx has termed "more tortoise than hare".